bdeadman/OPRD-100/README.md

   - OPRD-100-validation/ — validation subset for re-extraction (30 locations)
 - src/ — metric implementations and utilities
 - notebooks/ — examples and visualizations of metrics and matching
-- tests/ — unit tests for metrics and matching
+- results — stores visualisation of reaction similarity metrics (initialised with human-extraced results as an example)
 - README.md — this file

 Note: Some folders may be created when you first run notebooks or scripts.